Quick Tips for Reunion Planning

 - Identify missing classmates.
 Compare the contact list to your yearbook (if you have one) to see who is missing.
 Locate their contact information using search engines like Google, Facebook, and sending them a note to get their email, phone #, mailing address, check whitepages.com, and one of the more successful approaches — reaching out to other classmates who may have their contact information.
 Pass that information along to A&F so we can update our member database.

 - Get help.
 Enlist a few fellow classmates to help reach out to classmates and organize reunion events.
-(For LaGuardia alum, it’s great if you can find volunteers from each studio/major to help track classmates – Art, Dance, Drama, Instrumental, and Vocal Music).
+(For LaGuardia alum, it’s great if you can find volunteers from each studio/major to help track classmates – Fine Art, Dance, Drama, Instrumental, Technical Theater, and Vocal Music).

-- Personalize you reunion.
+- Personalize your reunion.
 Decide if your class would want an after party or an event the night before.
 Maybe a picnic or brunch on Sunday.
 At past reunions classes have held showcases with performances by dancers, musicians, singers, comedians, and shown slideshows of artwork.
-LaGuardia reunions traditionally have an all day Sunday picnic in Central Park’s Sheep Meadow.

 - Communicate, communicate, communicate!
 Send emails and update your social media mode of choice on a regular basis to keep classmates up to date on reunion details.
 Buzz will grow among classmates, resulting in increased attendance on reunion day.